sircodesalotOfTheRound/Verba/README.md

 Verba
 =====

 The verbatim byte literature compiler for the verba language.
-To see what you can use now, check out the **<a href="https://github.com/sircodesalotOfTheRound/Verba/wiki">verba language currently implemented features</a>**!
+To see what you can use now, check out the **<a href="https://github.com/sircodesalotOfTheRound/Verba/wiki">samples of verba language currently implemented features</a>**!

-Compiling
+Building
 ---------
 To build the Verba language compiler, simply copy and paste the following commands: